-A. Net Additional Dwellings 2001 - 2017
+A. Net Additional Dwellings 2001 - 2018

 - 5.7 In October 2014 the City Council commissioned consultants jointly with Braintree, Colchester and Tendring Councils to undertake a full assessment of Objectively Assessed Housing Needs (OAHN). - 5.8 The OAHN Study was considered by the City Council's Development Policy Committee on 2 September 2015.
 The Committee resolved that the Study be used to support the preparation of the Council's new Local Plan and the housing requirement of 775 dwellings per year used as the basis of the calculation of the City Council's current five-year land supply with immediate effect.
-An update to the OAHN was produced in November 2016 which increases the requirement to 805 dwellings per annum. - 5.9 As a result, Chelmsford City Council's annual dwelling completion target for the timeframe 2001 to 2013 is 700 dwellings per annum, and based on the OAHN Study, the housing requirement for the period 2013 to 2021 is 805 dwellings per annum. - 5.10 Chelmsford City Council has averaged 595 dwelling completions per annum between 2001 and 2017.
-During the year 2016/2017 housing completion rates increased compared with the previous year, with 1002 completions recorded.
-Development activity continues to increase with commencements on the majority of the Council's strategic housing sites.
-Chelmsford City Council has always anticipated that completion rates will increase in the later stages of the Plan period and the projected completion rates for 2017/2018 support these projections. - 5.11 As of April 2017 Chelmsford City Council has approved a number of planning applications on key strategic sites that will provide over 4,500 new homes.
-Beaulieu and Channels have commenced work on further phases in 2016/17 which will provide a significant number of dwellings in the later part of the plan period, and beyond 2021.
+An update to the OAHN was produced in November 2016 which increases the requirement to 805 dwellings per annum. - 5.9 As a result, Chelmsford City Council's annual dwelling completion target for the timeframe 2001 to 2013 is 700 dwellings per annum, and based on the OAHN Study for the period 2013 to 2021 is 805 dwellings per annum. - 5.10 Chelmsford City Council has averaged 620 dwelling completions per annum between 2001 and 2018.
+During the year 2017/2018 housing completion rates increased compared with the previous year, with 1,008 completions recorded.
+Development activity continues to increase with commencements on all of the Council's strategic housing sites.
+Chelmsford City Council has always anticipated that completion rates will increase in the later stages of the Plan period and the projected completion rates for 2018/19 support these projections. - 5.11 As of April 2018 Chelmsford City Council has approved a number of planning applications on key strategic sites that will provide over 4,500 new homes.
+Beaulieu, Channels and Runwell Hospital have commenced work on further phases in 2017/18 which will provide a significant number of dwellings in the later part of the plan period, and beyond 2021.